This list is representative of the nature and number of electives offered each year.

 Professor Leslie A. Robinson

-This course will give you a fundamental understanding of tax planning over the life cycle of a firm: starting with forming a company and raising capital, operating a company (including compensation issues), engaging in mergers and acquisitions, and finally liquidating a company.
-We will learn how to analyze a company's financial statements to determine how much tax it is actually paying, how much risk it is taking, and what its future taxes are likely to be.
-We will explore what happens when firms expand internationally.
-We will make extensive use of real transactions to illustrate the impact of tax planning on earnings and cash flow.
+This course will give you a fundamental understanding of the tax implications of running a business over the life cycle of a firm: starting with forming a company and raising capital, operating a company (including personal compensation and family wealth), engaging in mergers and acquisitions, expanding internationally, dealing with ambiguity in the tax law and resolving disputes with taxing authorities, and finally liquidating a company.
+We will learn how various constituents attempt to analyze a company's financial statements to determine how much tax it is actually paying, how much risk it is taking, and what its future taxes are likely to be.
+We will make extensive use of real transactions and case studies.

 COMMUNICATING WITH PRESENCE (CWP)